mem0ai/mem0/README.md

 # Introduction

-* [Mem0](https://mem0.ai) enhances AI assistants and agents with an intelligent memory layer, enabling personalized AI interactions.

-* Mem0 remembers user preferences, adapts to individual needs, and continuously improves over time, making it ideal for customer support chatbots, AI assistants, and autonomous systems.
+[Mem0](https://mem0.ai)(pronounced "mem-zero") enhances AI assistants and agents with an intelligent memory layer, enabling personalized AI interactions.
+Mem0 remembers user preferences, adapts to individual needs, and continuously improves over time, making it ideal for customer support chatbots, AI assistants, and autonomous systems.

-Use cases enabled by Mem0 include:
+Mem0 empowers organizations and individuals to enhance:

 - **AI Assistants and agents**: Seamless conversations with a touch of déjà vu
 - **Personalized Learning**: Tailored content recommendations and progress tracking